 A secondhand instrument may have some cracks or small splits in the wood, but a deeper crack could mean that the wood is separating or has some form of structural damage.
 Even minor cracks can make your instrument uncomfortable to play.
 Make sure the fretboard is smooth and comfortable.

 If the frets are loose, they may need to be repaired.
 This can lead to muted notes and rattled strings.
 You should also check for damage to the headstock, the piece that attaches the neck to the body.
-Any ridges or wrinkles in the headstock will reduce its value.
+Any ridges or wrinkles in the headstock will reduce its value such as moved here.

 Check for a reliable jack